 Above: The 1-inch-thick plywood has a 2-inch trim around the edge; the deeper trim makes the table look thicker and more substantial.
 Amy's handyman used 92 screws to put it together, each puttied over to give it a clean look.

-Above: Amy covered the table in three coats of Ruby Red Paint from Benjamin Moore.
-The strip of black on the table legs is in fact electrical tape that Amy added to see if adding a touch of black enamel would look good.
+Above: Amy covered the table in three coats of Ruby Red Paint from Benjamin Moore and then finished it with resin.
+The strip of black on the base of the legs is electrical tape that Amy added to see if a touch of black enamel would look good.
 "I like the way it separates the table from the floor," she says.
-"The tape might just stay if I never actually get round to painting the legs."
+"The tape might just stay if I never actually get around to painting the legs."